 We have not paid any cash dividends on our common stock to date and do not intend to pay cash dividends prior to the completion of our initial business combination.
 The payment of cash dividends in the future will be dependent upon our revenues and earnings, if any, capital requirements and general financial condition subsequent to completion of our initial business combination.
+The payment of any cash dividends subsequent to our initial business combination.
 The payment of any cash dividends subsequent to our initial business combination will be within the discretion of our Board at such time.
 In addition, our Board is not currently contemplating and does not anticipate declaring any stock dividends in the foreseeable future.
 Further, if we incur any indebtedness in connection with our initial business combination, our ability to declare dividends may be limited by restrictive covenants we may agree to in connection therewith.